 The test journey of the driverless car that crossed the entire U.S. did require some human control of the vehicle, such as exiting from highways or when entering urban centers.
 The company performing this historic test, Delphi, an automotive supplier, reported that 99% of the trip was completed while the vehicle was under the control of the driverless software installed in the vehicle.

-The Mirror reports that the technology in the robotic vehicle included four short-range radar systems, three cameras, six lidars (laser systems that function similarly to radar), a localization system, as well as a scope of advanced drive assistance systems.
-The test drive allowed the company to identify specific real world problems, including the fact that the on-board cameras installed in the vehicle occasionally malfunctioned under certain light conditions.
+The Mirror reports that the technology in the robotic vehicle included four short-range radar systems, three cameras, six lidars (laser systems that function similarly to radar), a localization system, as well as a scope of advanced driver assistance systems.
+The test drive allowed the company to identify specific real-world problems, including the fact that the on-board cameras installed in the vehicle occasionally malfunctioned under certain light conditions.

 Pedestrian accidents are a problem that just won’t go away.
 The National Highway Traffic Safety Administration (NHTSA) reports in a recent year 5 of the 23 persons killed in Boston vehicle accidents were pedestrians.
 Across Massachusetts, there were 72 pedestrian fatalities that year.